RichSteini/NotPlater/README.md

 The image above shows the settings that are available for the addon.
 You can either access them over the minimap button or with the slash commands /np or /notplater.
 All features that have been described are adjustable in the settings dialog.

-## Addon folder structure
+## Installation 2.4.3

-Rename the downloaded folder to "NotPlater" (remove "-versionnumber" from the folder name) and put the folder in:\
+Rename the downloaded folder to "NotPlater" and put the folder in the AddOns directory:\
-..\Interface\AddOns\
 ..\Interface\AddOns\NotPlater

+## Installation 3.3.5

+Rename the downloaded folder to "NotPlater-3.3.5" and put the folder in the AddOns directory:\
+..\Interface\AddOns\NotPlater-3.3.5

 ## Acknowledgements

-- As already mentioned, the design is inspired by the Plater addon.
+As already mentioned, the design is inspired by the Plater addon.